 Try to watch this video and not chuckle

 OK, a vocation is a serious matter, but sometimes there are things to laugh about.
-Watch our video, “Hearing God’s Call – Two Mercedarian Friars” on the YouTube page of the Order of the Blessed Virgin Mary of Mercy.
+Watch our video, “Hearing God’s Call – Two Mercedarian Friars” on the of the Order of the Blessed Virgin Mary of Mercy.
 You’ll see Br.
 Matthew and Fr.
 Scott share some chuckles as they talk about their vocations.

 To be sure, many psychologists still believe that this is a legitimate disorder, which can and should be treated.
 But even if Narcissism is no longer seen as a psychological disorder, it is and will always be recognized as a sin in Christian circles.
 Pride or self-centeredness is in fact the root of all sin and the Original Sin of our first parents who desired to become “gods.”